Aboudoc/AU-proxies/README.md

 <!-- USAGE EXAMPLES -->

 ## Usage

+If you need testnet funds, use the [Alchemy testnet faucet](https://goerlifaucet.com/).

 This project demonstrates a basic proxy use case.
 It comes with 3 different proxy contracts, a test for proxy v2 contract, and a library from openZeppelin called StorageSlot using assembly code.